BadrIT/translation_center/README.md

   * Inspect translation keys from your application view directly
   * Import and Export translations in yaml format
   * Switch translations backend between DB and yaml
+  * Admin dashboard for languages status and activity
   * Users can vote up translations
   * Default translation in English for keys